Rosacea

 What is rosacea?

 Rosacea is a chronic skin condition that causes a facial rash, which may include red blotches, telangiectasia (spider veins), pimples or spots, and possibly a burning sensation on the skin of the cheeks, nose, chin and forehead.
-It is a long-term pathology that appears more frequently in middle-aged people and can vary in intensity.
+It is a long-term condition that appears more frequently in middle-aged people and can vary in intensity.

 What are the symptoms of rosacea?